miseEnPlace-i/lapr2/docs/SprintA/FURPS.md

 ## Functionality

-_Specifies functionalities that:_

-- _are common across several US/UC;_
-- _are not related to US/UC, namely: Audit, Reporting and Security._

 Audit - If the user information is correct, the receptionist acknowledges the system that the user is ready to take the vaccine.

 Scheduling - Provide a service to allow SNS users to schedule a vaccine and obtain a vaccination certificate.